TenaciousBen/angularjs-pair/readme.md

 The following gulp tasks are pre-configured for you:

-* gulp - transpiles and browserifies all ES6 code down to ES5
+* gulp - creates the combined.js file out of all your sources, and moves all your static assets (transpiling ES6 to ES5 if you're on the ES6 template)
 * gulp test - transpiles and runs all tests named *Spec.js in your ./tests/unit-tests directoy

 We're particularly interested in seeing how you structure your angular code, and less interested in CSS and design.